ckw017/ckw017.github.io/about.md

     interesting survey of architectures, intuition behind why some are effective, lots of linalg and lots and lots of little hacks to get things working

-<a name="How-can-I-get-into-undergrad-research?"></a>

----
-## How can I get into undergrad research?

-Just apply!
-I've found almost every department is happy to take in CS students with proficiency in Python, especially if you've taken CS61A and B. As it happens, it seems almost every lab could use some extra computer people.
-Obviously you may end up with unpleasant or uninteresting work, but I've found many of the practical skills I've picked up at Berkeley were on jobs that weren't necessarily something I was passionate about.

-If you're thinking "I probably won't get into anything if I apply," that's also what I thought when I applied to URAP in Fall 2018 (start of my sophomore year).
-Don't undersell yourself!
-In the worst case scenario you spend a few hours getting to read through cool research projects and writing up a personal statement of your interest, which are both rewarding experiences regardless of whether you get anything.

 <a name='Can-machines-think?'></a>

 ---